grimme-lab/qc2-teaching/doc/apps-ex.rst

    Note that for MP2 geometry optimizations, you have to add the ``-level cc`` option.
    Energies after geometry optimizations can be found in the file ``job.last``.
 HF and DFT energies for each SCF-cycle are additionally written in the file ``energy``.
-   In the case of CCSD(T), do not perform a geometry optimization, but do a sinlgepoint calculation on the MP2 optimized geometries.
+   In the case of CCSD(T), do not perform a geometry optimization, but do a singlepoint calculation on the MP2 optimized geometries.
 Before performing the actual CCSD(T) calculation, you have do run a HF-SCF: